GrapesJS/grapesjs/docs/api/storage_manager.md

 ## Available Events

 *   `storage:start` - Before the storage request is started
 *   `storage:start:store` - Before the store request.
-The object to store is passed as an argumnet (which you can edit)
+The object to store is passed as an argument (which you can edit)
 *   `storage:start:load` - Before the load request.
-Items to load are passed as an argumnet (which you can edit)
+Items to load are passed as an argument (which you can edit)
-*   `storage:load` - Triggered when something was loaded from the storage, loaded object passed as an argumnet
+*   `storage:load` - Triggered when something was loaded from the storage, loaded object passed as an argument
-*   `storage:store` - Triggered when something is stored to the storage, stored object passed as an argumnet
+*   `storage:store` - Triggered when something is stored to the storage, stored object passed as an argument
 *   `storage:end` - After the storage request is ended
 *   `storage:end:store` - After the store request
 *   `storage:end:load` - After the load request